Borderline ovarian tumours

 Most women are cured with surgery.
 If a borderline tumour does come back, you have more surgery.
 Your doctor will talk to you about the type of surgery you need.

-We have information about having a hysterectomy and your recovery afterwards in the ovarian cancer section.
+We have information about having a hysterectomy in the ovarian cancer section.
 Remember this section is about ovarian cancer.
-Therefore some of the information may not be relevant.
+So some of the information may not be relevant.

 Follow up